-He didn’t flinch or look away but smiled, self-assured.
-"I'm good, yes, very good, np I’m great.
+"I'm good, very good, no I’m great!
 If you go on a date with me then you’ll know how great I am."

 I knew the best response was to mock him.
-Engineers assumed line girls were attracted to them.
+Engineers assumed alignment girls were attracted to them with them by their superiority in earnings.
 I was never, ever, going to be his F and F. I wanted a prince Edward, an Omega.
-"Who are you and what do you do here?"

 "I'm self-employed.
 I’m an electrical engineer working on contract.
-Nortec contracted me to fix equipment that broker down.
-I don’t actually it.
+Nortec contracted me to fix equipment that broke down.
+I don’t actually fix it.
 I tell them what’s wrong and how to fix it.
 You can call me Enrico."

 "I'm an electrical engineer, not an electrician and I am Italian, not Mexican."

-Knowing Italians tended to look down on, I retorted.
+Knowing Italians tended to look down on Mexicans and Portuguese, I retorted.

 "Well, you look Mexican or maybe Portuguese."